- What does SA Dental Service do?

 2. Am I eligible for publicly funded dental treatment?

-Children - all children and young people aged under 18 years are eligible to attend the School Dental Service regardless of their parent’s or guardian’s Pensioner Concession / Health Care Card status.
+Children - all children and young people under 18 years of age are eligible to attend the School Dental Service regardless of their parent’s or guardian’s Pensioner Concession / Health Care Card status.